fishsticksnom/guides/orange_pi/english_opi5_nvme.md

 ## Copy image into the NVMe

-Locate where the image was copy in the last step.
+Locate where the image was copy in the last step and copy the image into the NVMe.

 ```bash